 6Capitalisation of knowledge is the awarding of research outcomes with economic values.
 Owen-Smith (2001) argues that the awarding of 'public research' dollars imperfectly map onto achievements in patenting.
 Capitalisation of knowledge is usually done through legally granting the knowledge produced (intellect) with Intellectual Property Rights.
 The term 'Intellectual Property Rights' refers to the legal rights granted with the aim to protect the creations of the intellect.
 These rights include Industrial Property Rights (e.g. patents, industrial designs and trademarks) and Copyright (right of the author or creator) and Related Rights (rights of the performers, producers and broadcasting organisations).
-According to Etzkowitz (1997: 141), "the advancement of knowledge was formerly primarily the concern of the university, whereas capitalisation of knowledge was the concern of industry.
+According to Etzkowitz (1997: 141), "the advancement of knowledge was the concern of industry.
 However, the growing interest of the university and its faculty members, often encouraged by government policies, in reaping capital from knowledge is moving academic institutions closer in spirit to the corporation, a type of organisation whose interest in knowledge has always been closely tied to economic utility".